Mabdillahi88/CI_PP2_SCIENCE_FLASHCARDS/README.md

  - Enjoy playing a fun and engaging game that tests and expands their scientific knowledge.
  - Experience a game with easy-to-understand rules that maintains their interest.
  - Challenge themselves to learn and recall new scientific terms and definitions.

+### Site owner goals

+ - Develop a captivating and interactive game that provides an enjoyable experience for users.
+ - Ensure the website's aesthetics are visually appealing to enhance user engagement.
+ - Design the website with a user-friendly interface that allows for easy navigation.
+ - Create a fully responsive and accessible website to accommodate users across different devices and a ccessibility needs.